erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **NVDA**

 A top 3 high conviction hold if not #1.
 Picks and shovels for the AI revolution.
 Hyperscalers pay Nvidia for AI.
-Data center revenue on fire.
+Data center revenue is on fire, up 73% year over year according to their Q1 earnings report.
 I beefed up my long position, picking up shares from $95 to $147.
 I paid $12/share for 50 shares in 2021.
 That's what I'm still holding from my first buy after stock splits.
 Good enough for a 13x return.
 Staying long.

 **ORCL**